damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation according to activities and usage/1. Idea generation/1.1. Study phase/README.md

 # 1. Introduction

 <details>
-  <summary>Click to see the requirements in introduction for idea generation!</summary>
+  <summary>Click to see the introduction for idea generation!</summary>

  #### 1.1 History ( The existing source)
    * Initiators of the original project: ...